 - The HealthyHorns Study Natural initiative promotes a drug-free student body that abstains from prescription drug misuse.

 - UT also offers the BASICS program (Brief Alcohol Screening & Intervention for College Students), a free program offered to students through the University Health Services.

-- The UT Center for Students in Recovery (CSR) provides many services for students to enhance recovery, including meetings, events, support groups like AA (Alcoholics Anonymous), and more.
+- The University Of TexasM Center for Students in Recovery (CSR) provides many services for students to enhance recovery, including meetings, events, support groups like AA (Alcoholics Anonymous), and more.

 - The Baylor Recovery Program supports its students in recovery by providing resources, including AA meetings hosted on campus.

 - The Center for Collegiate Recovery Communities at Texas Tech University promotes a community of sobriety and support for students in recovery, which includes sober events, sober tailgating for football games, sober dorm options, weekly seminars, and more

 - SMU provides a list of resources for support and recovery groups and sober living options, both on campus and in the local community.